Tuesday, July 14, 2009

 2 lizards in a sink

-Then we had a grand idea, since none of us were brave enough to handle them, and they couldnt get out, we gentle placed an old chopping board sideways into the sink to make a 'platform' for the lizards to just walk out.
-Surely this 'bridge' is the best solution.
+Then we had a grand idea, since none of us were brave enough to handle them, and they couldn't get out, we gentle placed an old chopping board sideways into the

 Sunday, November 30, 2008